Abhxay/Encryptify/README.md

 ### 2. Backend Setup

-- Edit `/src/main/resources/application.properties` (DB URL, JWT secret, etc)
+- Edit `/src/main/resources/application.properties` to match your DB/JWT setup.
-- Build & run:
+- Build and run backend:
 ./mvnw spring-boot:run

+or use your IDE's run config
 text
-or use your preferred IDE.

 ### 3. Frontend Setup